24 Hours After Quitting Smoking: What Happens to Your Body? 24 Hours After Quitting Smoking: What Happens to Your Body?

 By this stage:

-• carbon monoxide levels drop significantly
+• Carbon monoxide levels drop significantly.

 After 24 Hours

-This is an important milestone.
+Reaching the 24-hour mark is an important milestone.

 After 24 hours without smoking:

-• circulation improves further
+• Blood circulation improves further.

 What Does Nicotine Withdrawal Feel Like?